Polyvagal Physical Therapy

 2. Manual Therapy With a Nervous System Focus

-Touch-based techniques are applied with awareness of the patient’s tone, breathing, and comfort level—reducing protective patterns rather than forcing change.
+Touch and self-massage techniques are applied with awareness of the patient’s tone, breathing, and comfort level—reducing protective patterns rather than forcing change.

 3. Mindful Movement Re-education